develprr/metamatic-framework/README.md

 # Usage

-## Dispatching and Handling Eveents
+## Dispatching and Handling Events

 When you want to **dispatch** an event somewhere in your app: